Bachelor of Arts in Health and Human Services

 - Analyze social problems within the context of healthcare environments

-- Evaluate ethical issues and challenges inherent in the provision of health and human services, and service provision
+- Evaluate ethical issues and challenges inherent in the provision of health and human services

 - Analyze human behaviors within the health and human services context